2020–21 NBA season: Regular season

 The start of the 2020–21 regular season was delayed because of the COVID-19 pandemic.
 The NBA initially set a target date of December 1, 2020, to start the regular season.
 However, NBA Commissioner Adam Silver suggested further delaying the season until at least January because local health orders at each NBA city would limit fan attendance.
-The NBA receives 40 percent of its revenue from attendance, and thus delaying the season until it is safer to let more fans into the arenas would ease the financial pain.
+The NBA receives 40 percent of its revenue from attendance, and thus delaying the season until it was safer to let more fans into the arenas would ease the financial pain.
 The NBA also contemplated organizing the schedule such that teams would have less travel, with back-to-back games in the same cities against the same opponent.
 National Basketball Players Association executive director Michele Roberts suggested that the season might eventually have to begin within a "bubble" environment, similar to the 2020 playoffs.

 On October 13, the NBA delayed the targeted start date of the regular season from December 2020 to Martin Luther King Jr. Day, January 18, 2021.
 Later in October, Sports Illustrated reported that the NBA was targeting December 22, 2020, as the first day of the season.
 On November 5, 2020, the National Basketball Players Association (NBPA) tentatively approved a 72-game regular season that began on December 22, 2020.
 The season featured a condensed schedule so that the NBA Finals could conclude by July 22, allowing NBA players to participate in the 2020 Summer Olympics; the Olympics were postponed to 2021 because of the COVID-19 pandemic in Japan.

 On November 17, the NBA announced that the 72-game regular season would run from December 22 through May 16.
 Each team would play three games against each opponent from its own conference and two games against each interconference opponent.
 The season would include a six-day All-Star break from March 5 to 10.
 While the All-Star Game (which was originally scheduled for Indianapolis) was initially considered unlikely, the NBA announced in February that the 2021 NBA All-Star Game would be held in Atlanta on March 7, 2021.
 The schedule was released in two parts; the first half was released in early December, while the second half was released in the latter part of the first half.

-It was the latest a season had started, and with the fewest games per team, since the 2011-12 season.
-That season, each team played only 66 games starting on Christmas day; this was due to the aftermath of the 2011 NBA lockout.
+It was the latest a season had started, and with the fewest games per team, since the 2011–12 season.
+That season, each team played only 66 games starting on Christmas Day; this was due to the aftermath of the 2011 NBA lockout.